-If the number of items returned in the server's JSON response is too large, the server can limit the number of items in the JSON to a small subset ("page") of the total available set to reduce the amount of data transferred from the server and speed up the server response time.
-In this case, the server will provide links to get the previous and next JSON pages from the dataset.
-In this JSON pagination example, we limit the number of resources in JSON to 3 and provide links to the previous and next JSON pages in the links JSON object.
+When the number of items returned in the server's JSON response is too large, the server can limit the number of items in the JSON to a small subset ("page") of the total available set to reduce the amount of data transferred from the server and speed up the server response time.
+The server will then provide links to get the previous and next JSON pages from the dataset.
+In this JSON pagination example, we limit the number of items in JSON to 5 and provide links to the previous and next JSON pages in the links JSON object.
 The Curl/Bash code was automatically generated for the JSON Pagination example.

 What is JSON Pagination?